 Clean your walls and any other surface that will be painted with mild soap and warm water.
 You don’t need much soap, only a few drops in a large bucket will do.
 This is important, especially if you’re painting a bathroom or kitchen, where residue commonly builds up.
 Using a rag or sponge will work, and make sure to rinse the walls with plain water to get rid of any soap residue.

 Priming your walls is probably one of the most important steps in preparing to successfully paint your walls.
 If your painted walls are low gloss or water-based, then it’s safe to paint right over it, without a primer.
 However, if your walls are covered in oil-based paint, or are glossy to a semi-glossy surface, then you need to apply a primer.
 Primarily if you’ve spackled parts of your wall, your better off priming the whole thing.

 Cut All the Edges

 Cut in (taking a smaller brush to paint the edges of the ceiling or baseboard) about an inch from the edges of the wall with a matching color.
 This keeps the old color from showing through if your taped lines don’t match up completely.

 Use Painter’s Tape

 Use painter’s tape to tape off anything that shouldn’t be painted.
 This includes adjacent walls that aren’t being painted, woodwork, light switches and other surfaces you want to protect.
 Lightly rub the edge of the side of the tape that’s going to be painted to get rid of air bubbles and ensure a sharp line is achieved.

 If you’re looking for a professional painting company, look no further than Demiri Painting.
-Located in Toronto, Ontario, we service Mississauga, Brampton, Vaughan, Markham, Richmond Hill and Scarborough.
+Located in Toronto, Ontario, we service Mississauga, Brampton, Vaughan, Markham, Richmond Hill, and Etobicoke.
 Our professionals are fully licensed and insured, only using the finest products on the market.
 Around for 16 years, we provide quality painting services for both residential and commercial clients at a reasonable price.
 Our painters value nothing more than making sure our customers are 100% satisfied.
 Call us for a free quote today.